Irish Gods and Goddesses: 13 Powerful Deities + Descriptions

 Dagda is the father of the Tuatha de Danann, also known as the “All-Father”.
 Some sources say Dagda was the son of Danu, while others say he was actually the father of Danu.
 Dagda protects the Irish tribes and watches over his people.
 He’s the most powerful and fierce, yet one of the most loving of the Irish Gods and Goddesses (just like a good father!)
 His brothers are the Irish gods Ogma and Lir.
 Dagda is depicted as a great god with a club in his hand with the ability to kill nine men in a single hit; however, the other end of the club could breathe life back into the dead and heal the injured.
 Dagda had a lover, the Irish Goddess Boann and a daughter named Breg.

 Legend says the Dagda played a magical harp to “put the seasons back in order”.
 Dagda had two pigs – one of the pigs never stopped growing and the other pig was always roasting.
 Dagda represents the fruitfulness of the land, protection of his people, and justice.
 He is the Father of humanity, and one of the most revered of the Irish Gods and Goddesses.
+His character, traits, and stories remind me a lot of the Norse Allfather, Odin.

 3. Brigid: Saint and Goddess